etsangsplk/go-sensor/README.md

 # Package logging [ ![Codeship Status for splunk/sharedlogging](https://app.codeship.com/projects/abacb120-1375-0136-2114-428a351088a3/status?branch=master)](https://app.codeship.com/projects/283203)
 The logging package provides a standard for golang SSC services to instrument their services according to the [SSC Logging Standard](https://confluence.splunk.com/display/PROD/ERD%3A+Shared+Logging) format.
-Features include including structured levelled logging, request loggers, component loggers, and http access tracing.
+Features include structured leveled logging, request loggers, component loggers, and http access tracing.
 This logging package wraps a more complicated logging package (zap) and exposes just the APIs needed to instrument your service according to the SSC standard.

 ## Setup
 Add this line to import: